Safa-Tech-Dev/Design-Patterns/README.md

 * Abstractions should not depend on details.
 * Details should depend on abstractions.

-- In simple terms
+- In simple terms:
 If high-level logic directly depends on low-level implementations, changes in the low-level code can break the high-level logic.

-- In more simple terms
+- In more simple terms:
 Class should depend on interface rather than concrete class.
 ![Dependency Inversion Principle](Design_Patterns/src/main/resources/images/DIP.png)